 OSU’s Veterans Entrepreneurship Program

-Participating in the 2016 VEP includes veterans from the Air Force (1 enrollee), Army (11), Marines (3) and Navy (1).
-They will be traveling to OSU from across the United States, including California, Colorado, Florida, Indiana, Missouri, Maryland, North Dakota, New Jersey, Oklahoma and Texas.
+Participating in the 2015 VEP includes veterans from nearly every branch of the United States military, including the Air Force (8 enrollees), Army (15), Marines (2) and Navy (6).
+They will be traveling to OSU from their homes across the United States, including California, Colorado, Florida, Maine, Michigan, Oklahoma, Pennsylvania, Texas and Virginia.